-The overall effects of the model can be emphasized or suppressed here.
+The overall effects of the model can be emphasized or suppressed Organ Preferences here.
 The model can also be disabled entirely for the organ, usually to reduce processing load.

-Note: Hauptwerk's wind supply model, and this tab, are only available in the Advanced Edition of Hauptwerk.
+Main Audio engine Audio mixer preset Wind supply model Note: Hauptwerk's wind supply model, and this tab, are only available in the Advanced Edition of Hauptwerk.
+Disable main wind supply model?
+Wind model modulation depth adjustment %: 100.00 C Help OK Cancel